jll63/yomm2/REFERENCE.md

 return type. `return_type` may be `auto`.

 NOTE that the types of the arguments are _not_ marked with `virtual_`.

+See the dcumentation of `YOMM2_METHOD` for information on handling types that contain commas.

 If `container` is specified, the method definition is placed inside the said container, which must have been declared with `YOMM2_DECLARE_METHOD_CONTAINER`